cleavetv/unity-framework/Readme.md

-﻿# CleaveFramework v0.1.0 - A Unity C# game framework.
+﻿# CleaveFramework v0.1.0

+A Unity3D C# application framework.
 ﻿
 This framework is meant to faciliate the implementation of a better structure for Unity3D game project code.
 It is by no means perfect, and I welcome any and all feedback and potential contributions in regards to improving its functionality and easing its usability.
 Thanks!